6s096-iap24/6s096-iap24.github.io/_pages/syllabus.md

 Starting January 15:
 We will operate an inverted model for a week, with assigned reading materials released, and then three two-hour problem solving sessions.
-- Problem Session 1 (Monday January 15): Modular Arithmetic
+- Problem Session 1 (Tuesday January 15): Modular Arithmetic
 - Problem Session 2 (Wednesday January 17): Euler and Fermat's Theorems
 - Problem Session 3 (Thursday January 18): More Elementary Number Theory